Pope John Paul II High School (Pennsylvania): Religion

-The school states that it is open to all faiths.
+The school states that it is open to students of all faiths while also giving them materials to learn and deepen their understanding of Catholicism.
 As a Catholic school, every month it celebrates Mass, and students are offered Mass and Eucharistic adoration during their lunch periods.
 Students are required to complete 4 years of education in Catholic theology in order to graduate.
 The school also requires service to the community, which it calls "Christian service".
 Each year students must complete several hours of service in order to graduate or advance to the next grade.

 Arts

 The performing arts program, Studio 38, at Pope John Paul II High School is currently headed by Mrs. Marusia Lynn.
 This department has two major annual performances, the Rhapsodies and the Spring Musicals.
 The Rhapsodies is a performance by the Pope John Paul II High School Rhapsodies Show Choir in the late fall of each school year.
 Auditions are open to all students in late spring or early summer.
 Auditions and practice for the Spring Musical begin in mid to late winter, and the show is performed in early spring.
 Pope John Paul II High School usually performs a different musical each year.
-Exceptions are the two performances of Les Miserables in 2011 and 2016, and the two years of Phantom of the Opera, as the first was cut short due to the COVID-19 pandemic.
+Exceptions are the two performances of both Les Misérables (2011 and 2016) and West Side Story (2014 and 2026), and the two years of Phantom of the Opera, as the first was cut short due to the COVID-19 pandemic.

 The school has an art show every year, exhibiting students' paintings, sculptures, and photography.